weaties/blog/letters-to-mom/2024-01-29-Battery-refresh-in-the-van-done-jazz-alley.md

-Yesterday, I headed down to Kyle's house to work on the race car, and then in the evening, Catherine and I went to Jazz Alley with Curt and Amy.
+Sunday, I headed down to Kyle's house to work on the race car, and then in the evening, Catherine and I went to Jazz Alley with Curt and Amy.
 We saw Lee Ritenour and Dave Grusin Quartet, and they were great.

-Today - I am off to the office, and we are having soup night tonight.

   ![Pasted image 20240129071059](../attachments/Pasted%20image%2020240129071059.jpg)
 Alex’s head shot for his new job.
 Apparently they do his for everyone.
 He also got a hair cut :)